newrelic/developer-website/COMPONENT_GUIDE.md

 </Step>
 ````

 You can also use images in steps.
-To get an image to appear on the right side as with code blocks, you must use an HTML `img` tag, traditional markdown will not align the image to the right.

 ```md
 <Step>